 Katherine Gale, The Hub, February 2012

-Some of her more recent engagements include her long-awaited return to Victorian Opera in two productions: Brecht/Weill’s Happy End (Sister Jane) and Strauss’ Elektra (Vertraute and 4th Maid), Helmwige in Die Walküre for Melbourne Opera, the roles of The Queen of Hearts/Contrary Mary/The Spider in Opera Australia’s NSW schools tour of By the Light of the Moon; Queen/Lady/Papagena in Magic Flute on tour, Ortlinde in Die Wälkure in The Melbourne Ring Cycle, as Countess and Bridesmaid/Coro on the Regional Tour of The Marriage of Figaro and covered the role of Mimi in La Bohème, all for Opera Australia She has also appeared in the City of Stonnington’s La Bohème as Mimi, where she previously sang the role of Cio-Cio-San in Madama Butterfly and was featured as Princess in The Princess and the Pea, Mother in Hänsel und Gretel and at the Murray River International Music Festival in Mildura, all for Victorian Opera.
+Some of her more recent engagements include her long-awaited return to Victorian Opera in two productions: Brecht/Weill’s Happy End (Sister Jane) and Strauss’ Elektra (Vertraute and 4th Maid), Helmwige in Die Walküre for Melbourne Opera, the roles of The Queen of Hearts/Contrary Mary/The Spider in the NSW schools tour of By the Light of the Moon; Queen/Lady/Papagena in The Magic Flute on tour; Ortlinde in Die Wälkure in The Melbourne Ring Cycle; Die Meistersinger von Nürnberg; Countess and Bridesmaid/Coro on the Regional Tour of The Marriage of Figaro and covering the role of Mimi in La Bohème, all for Opera Australia She has also appeared in the City of Stonnington’s La Bohème as Mimi, where she previously sang the role of Cio-Cio-San in Madama Butterfly and was featured as Princess in The Princess and the Pea, Mother in Hänsel und Gretel and at the Murray River International Music Festival in Mildura, for Victorian Opera.